-If the customer is And is Then The customer is a resident An adult (18 or older) Able to say in what state he or she intends to live of the state where he or she OR of she interios to live is living when the customer: Under age 18, but is married, divorced or emancipated Intends to live in the current state (even without a fixed address); or Entered the state with a job offer or looking for work.
+If the customer is And is Then An adult (18 or older) OR Able to say in what state he or she intends to live The customer is a resident of the state where he or she is living when the customer: Under age 18, but is married, divorced or emancipated Intends to live in the current state (even without a fixed address); or Entered the state with a job offer or looking for work.
 Unable to indicate intent The state of residence is where the customer is living.
-A child under age 18 who is not emancipated and never Not in an institution The state of residence is: married The state of residence of the parent or caretaker with whom the child lives; or The state where the child is physically living when not living with a parent or caretaker.
+A child under age 18 who is not emancipated and never married Not in an institution The state of residence of the parent or caretaker with whom the child lives; or The state where the child is physically living when not living with a parent or caretaker.
 In an institution placed by a state agency The state of residence is: The parent's or legal guardian's state of residence at the time the child was placed in the institution; or

-The parent's or legal guardian's current state of residence if the customer is institutionalized in that state; or The state of residence of a customer who files an application, if the child has been abandoned by the parents, does not have a legal guardian, and is in an institution in that state.
+The parent's or legal guardian's current state of residence if the customer is institutionalized in that state; or • The state of residence of a customer who files an application, if the child has been abandoned by the parents, does not have a legal guardian, and is in an institution in that state.